 From the KKK to al-Qaeda, learn how strong ideology motivates terrorist groups to commit violence, no matter their goals.

 Terrorism isn’t limited to one group, geographic area, grievance, goal, method, or era.
 Terrorists have committed violence for all kinds of reasons: to create a new country, carry out a revolution, pursue racist goals, free animals from laboratory testing, end access to abortion, and more.

 It might, therefore, seem odd that groups with such diverse aims can all be classified as terrorists.
 What unites them?
 One commonality is that strong ideological beliefs drive them to commit violence.

 Analyzing terrorist groups—where they come from, why they form, and what they hope to achieve—is the first step toward combating them.
-Scholars take various approaches to categorizing and analyzing groups to recognize patterns of behavior, locate geographic hotspots and potential targets, and understand the evolution of groups over time.
+Scholars and practitioners take various approaches to categorizing and analyzing groups to recognize patterns of behavior, locate geographic hotspots and potential targets, and understand the evolution of groups over time.
 One prominent way is by ideology: the guiding principles, beliefs, and motivations that drive terrorist behavior.

-Third, not every terror attack is conducted by a formal group or organization.
+And not every terror attack is conducted by a formal group or organization.
 Individuals could be radicalized by ideologies promoted by terrorist groups through the internet and other forms of media.

 Additionally, some people use the term "violent extremism" to describe terror attacks.
 It’s a broader term than terrorism that is not restricted to specific regions, nationalities, or ideologies, and can refer to ideology that has not yet resulted in violence, but may risk resulting in violence.
 While there is no universally agreed upon definition, governments often work to counter terrorism and violent extremism (the UN Office of the High Commissioner of Human Rights, for example, leads a combined strategy for “Terrorism and Violent Extremism”).